kasrasadeghi/cornerstone/docs/lisp-thoughts.md

 at the experience I have had programming.

 C is a decent language.
-A lot of very robust software is written in C and there is a large supply of code learn from.
+A lot of very robust software is written in C and there is a large supply of code to learn from.
 Its mental model is far from trivial and there are a lot of ins-and-outs to learn to truly understand the whole language, but it is not a large language.
 Almost all of its derivatives have added things, not removed.

 ## The Big C Family
 C++ is one such derivative.
 Every so often, it adds metaprogramming and